Zander Diamond

-Alexander Kevin "Zander" Diamond (born 12 March 1985) is a Scottish former professional footballer and current assistant manager of Lowland League club Broomhill.
+Alexander Kevin "Zander" Diamond (born 12 March 1985) is a Scottish former professional footballer and current manager of Lowland League club Broomhill.

 Diamond played as a centre-back and began his career with Scottish Premier League club Aberdeen, before moving to Oldham Athletic in 2011; he later played for Burton Albion, Northampton Town and Mansfield Town in England.
 He won eleven caps for Scotland under-21s.

 Club career

 Aberdeen

-Raised in the west of Scotland in Dumbarton, Alexandria-born Diamond graduated from the youth team at Aberdeen in his first full season and made his League debut against Dundee United at Tannadice, coming on as a substitute at half time in 2003–04 season.
-He made his first start for the club in a Scottish League Cup match v Dumbarton in September 2004.
+Born in Alexandria and raised in Dumbarton, Diamond graduated from the youth team at Aberdeen in his first full season and made his League debut against Dundee United at Tannadice, coming on as a substitute at half time in 2003–04 season.
+He made his first start for the club in a Scottish League Cup match against Dumbarton in September 2004.
 Later in the same season, he scored his first senior goal for the club in a 3–1 win against Kilmarnock at Pittodrie.
 He won the "Young Player of the Month" award for February.

 In the 2005–06 season, Jimmy Calderwood was appointed Aberdeen manager.
-He quickly tied Diamond down on a long-term contract after his partnership with Aberdeen captain Russell Anderson helped the club narrowly miss out on European qualification.
+He quickly signed Diamond to a long-term contract after he played successfully alongside Aberdeen captain Russell Anderson.

 However, in season 2007–08, Aberdeen qualified for the UEFA Cup group section after beating Dnipro on away goals.
 They were drawn in Group B against Panathanaikos, Lokomotiv Moscow, Atlético Madrid and FC Copenhagen.
-Diamond scored in the 1–1 draw against Lokomotiv Moscow, Branislav Ivanovic scoring the equaliser.
+Diamond scored in the 1–1 draw against Lokomotiv Moscow, and Branislav Ivanović scored the equaliser.
 After qualifying from the group, they faced Bayern Munich in the last 32, drawing 2–2 at Pittodrie in the first leg.
 They went out on aggregate 7–3 after a 5–1 defeat in the Allianz Arena.
 On 18 January 2009, he achieved the feat of scoring twice against Celtic in an SPL match at Pittodrie which Aberdeen won 4–2.
-Diamond and team-mate Michael Paton were carpeted by Aberdeen for offensive remarks made on social media during the visit of Pope Benedict XVI to Scotland.

 Diamond made 249 appearances for Aberdeen over eight seasons, scoring 19 goals.